-Submit a Reapplication Form directly to the Sonography Department chairperson.
+- Submit a Reapplication Form directly to the Sonography Department chairperson.

-Have a minimum cumulative GPA of 2.70.
+- Have a minimum cumulative GPA of 2.70.

-Meet the department policies regarding health, professional cardiopulmonary resuscitation (CPR) from the American Heart Association, including infant, child, and adult CPR, FIT testing, and background check.
+- Meet the department policies regarding health, professional cardiopulmonary resuscitation (CPR) from the American Heart Association, including infant, child, and adult CPR, FIT testing, and background check.

-Meet specified requirements as set forth by the Diagnostic Medical Sonography Department.
+- Meet specified requirements as set forth by the Diagnostic Medical Sonography Department.

-Meet the time limits for program completion as outlined in this Academic Catalog.
+- Meet the time limits for program completion as outlined in this Academic Catalog.

 Readmission to the Diagnostic Medical Sonography Program is not automatic and is subject to available clinical space.

-Adventist University of Health Sciences will consider students for graduation and conferral of an Associate of Science degree in Diagnostic Medical Sonography when they have met the general University’s requirements for graduation and have accomplished the following:
+AdventHealth University will consider students for graduation and conferral of an Associate of Science degree in Diagnostic Medical Sonography when they have met the general University’s requirements for graduation and have accomplished the following:

-Complete a minimum of 72 trimester hours of credit.
+- Complete a minimum of 72 trimester hours of credit.

-Complete the prescribed course of study for either Option A or B with a minimum GPA of 2.00.
+- Complete the prescribed course of study for either Option A or B with a minimum GPA of 2.00.

-Achieve a minimum overall GPA of 2.00 in general education courses with a minimum grade of “C” (2.00) in all cognates1 and a minimum grade of “C+” (2.30) or P (Pass) in all sonography courses.
+- Achieve a minimum overall GPA of 2.00 in general education courses with a minimum grade of “C” (2.00) in all cognates1 and a minimum grade of “C+” (2.30) or P (Pass) in all sonography courses.

-Achieve a minimum of 79% on each of the following mock registry examinations administered by program faculty prior to graduation:
+- Achieve a minimum of 79% on each of the following mock registry examinations administered by program faculty prior to graduation: